meteofrance/py4cast/README.md

 * neural networks as simple torch.nn.Module
 * training with pytorchlightning
 * simple interfaces to easily add a new dataset, neural network, training strategy or loss
-* simple command line to lauch a training
+* simple command line to lauch a training with lightning CLI
 * config files to change the parameters of your dataset or neural network during training
 * experiment tracking with tensorboard and plots of forecasts with matplotlib
 * implementation of [NamedTensors](doc/features.md#namedtensors) to tracks features and dimensions of tensors at each step of the training